ArashLab/CAP/docs/CapArch.md

 External op should have a python interface for submition and wait. there is an operaion to create RamDisk on nodes

+## Foot Notes
+exec_plan

+<a name="fn_exec_plan">1</a>: Since each job is parallelised oever several compute nodes to harvest entire compute resources, job-level parallelisation is not critical.
+Yet, we plan to offer job-level parallelisation in the future.
+Ultimately, CAP will identify the dependencies between jobs automatically and identify the execution plan dynamically (to be implemented). [↩](#ret_exec_plan)

+<a name="fn_shared_mem">1</a>: There are ways to share the memory between independent process.
+While we can share the CAP memory the external operator need to be able to read from the shared memory too.
+This may requier modification the the source code of the tool used in the external operation.
+Alternatives to this are using pipes or [RamDisk](https://en.wikipedia.org/wiki/RAM_drive).
+However, pipes need data serialisation and deserialisation.
+Also, RamDisk only speedup the disk interface of a DataHandle and does not allow to share the memory interface. [↩](#ret_shared_mem)